tuxnam/Blog/_posts/2023-03-13-Microsoft-365-enumeration.md

 ---

 *TeamFiltration is self-defined as a cross-platform framework for enumerating, spraying, exfiltrating, and backdooring O365 AAD accounts. <br />
-In this article, we will look at its capabilities and how we can potentially detect related events in Azure AD and Microsoft 365 logs.*
+In this article, we will look at its capabilities and how we can potentially detect related events in Azure AD and Microsoft 365 logs.
+While the article focuses on TeamFiltration, the learnings apply to any similar toolset.*

 ## Introducing TeamFiltration